osg-htc/docs/docs/compute-element/hosted-ce.md

     there must be a shared file system between the submit server and the compute nodes.
     See [this section](#providing-the-osg-worker-node-client-htcondor-batch-systems-only) for details.

+-   [Temporary scratch space](/worker-node/using-wn#for-site-administrators) on each worker node

 Which Science Communities and Institutions am I Supporting?
 -----------------------------------------------------------